-Nontoxic, festive, and safe, these natural Easter egg dyes allow you to wave goodbye to the harsh chemicals found in store-bought egg kits.
+Nontoxic, festive, and safe, these natural egg dyes allow you to wave goodbye to the harsh chemicals found in store-bought egg kits.
 We love these dyes for their organic feel and their diverse appeal.
-While they’re safe and fun for kids to help make, they’re also beautiful enough for a formal Easter dinner place setting.
+While they’re safe and fun for kids to help make, they’re also beautiful enough for a formal dinner place setting.
 Ready to make some?
-Simply pick up the dye material of your choice at the supermarket along with the rest of your Easter dinner ingredients.
+Simply pick up the dye material of your choice at the supermarket along with the rest of your dinner ingredients.

 What You’ll Need

 You only need a few ingredients to make beautifully vibrant and natural eggs!
 Start by collecting all of the basic supplies and one or two of your favorite dye matters.